mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 **4. EXECUTION, PERSISTENCE and 'COMMAND AND CONTROL'**

 They uploaded the web shell, 'agent.php', successfully and got the web shell access as a persistence mechanism.
-From this, attacker executed commands using web shell and dropped the malware, 3791.exe, using that shell access and got the reverse shell to their C2 with the help of malware to gain persistence and C2 tactics.
+From this, attacker executed commands using the web shell and dropped the malware, 3791.exe, using that shell access and got the reverse shell to their C2 with the help of malware to gain persistence and C2 tactics.